JvanKatwijk/qt-dab/README.md

 ![Qt-DAB dabMini](/dab-mini.png?raw=true)

 Other than Qt-DAB, there is no selector for the device.
-On program start up the software polls the availability of a number of devices, the first one that seems OK is selected.
+On program start up the software polls the availability of the configured devices, the first one that seems OK is selected.

 The "main" GUI contains some selectors for setting device properties,